yehonatan145/PatternMatching/Dictionaries/README.md

 These files are created by pulledpork.pl program in this directory (for more information see https://github.com/shirkdog/pulledpork).

+Note that the next packages should be installed before pulledpork can run:
+*		libcrypt-ssleay-perl
+*		liblwp-useragent-determined-perl

 The bash script to update this files is update-pulled-pork.sh and its usage is ./update-pulled-pork.sh < oinkcode >
 (for more information on snort oinkcode see https://www.snort.org/oinkcodes)